nadiaalshezawy/Built-Catalog-Item-Application/README.md

    by typing ```python project.py```

 8.Access and test your application by visiting http://localhost:8000 locally

+9.When creating new or editting Category/item the name should be unique.

 ## JSON API ENDPOINT
  The user can have the json api by these url